Beagle colors are defined by each registration association, and so vary from

 Lilac Tri (also referred to as Khaki, Blue

 Purebred beagles do not come in merle.
-Anyone making such a

 claim has probably introduced another breed into their beagle